Beyond almost Fuchsian space: Compactifying Weakly Almost Fuchsian Space

+As we verify in the proof of the next proposition, each Kleinian group corresponding to a connected component of the hyperbolic 3-manifold for an element of $\overline{\Bcal}_0$ arises as an algebraic limit of remarked representations for the $M_k$, possibly restricted to subsurfaces.
+One could thus likely topologize $\overline{\Bcal}_0$ by viewing it as a space of Kleinian groups equipped with maps of minimal surfaces into their quotients.
+This would be closer to the Canary-Storm approach to compactifying spaces of Kleinian groups (\cite{CS12}).

-To complete the proof of Theorem ~\ref{main2}, we now further analyze the convergence of the $M_k$ to the disjoint union $\sqcup_{i=1}^n \overline{M}_i$.
-In the proof of the next proposition we assume for simplicity that the $p_k$ are interior points of the compactification $\overline{\Bcal}_0$; the proof in the general case is very similar.
+To complete the proof of Theorem ~\ref{main2}, we need to analyze more closely the convergence of the $M_k$ to the disjoint union $\sqcup_{i=1}^m \overline{M}_i$.
+For the sake of simplicity and since it is all that is needed for the applications, we restrict in the following proposition to weakly almost Fuchsian points of $\overline{\Bcal}_0$.